hypersoftdev/inappbilling/README.md

 Add inappbilling dependencies in App level build.gradle.
 ```
     dependencies {
-             implementation 'com.github.hypersoftdev:inappbilling:1.1.5'
+             implementation 'com.github.hypersoftdev:inappbilling:1.1.6'
     }
 ```

 ### Step 3

-Declare BillingManger Variable, "this" parameter Must be a reference of an Activity
+Declare BillingManger Variable, "this" can be of Application Context

 also declare your original productId